koskinev/turboselect/readme.md

   //     i < index          i == index       i > index
 ```

 Turboselect demonstrates better speed over the Quickselect implementation in the standard library, particulary for finding elements far from the median.
 The algorithm works by recursively selecting a pivot element to compare against and partitioning the slice into smaller parts.
-The implementation is partially based on The implementation is based on the Floyd & Rivest SELECT algorithm and K. Kiwiel's paper "On Floyd and Rivest's SELECT algorithm" [2],[3].
+The implementation is partially based on K. Kiwiel's paper "On Floyd and Rivest's SELECT algorithm" [2], [3].

 In addition to `select_nth_unstable`, the following methods are provided:
 - `select_nth_unstable_by_key`, which takes a key extraction function as an argument.